Happy Occupational Therapy Week!

 Expert NDIS care from Afea

-At Afea, we’ll connect you with the people who can provide support in your day-to-day life.
+At Afea, we’ll connect you with the people who can provide support in your day to day life.
 In addition to our compassionate care services—

 - Our Plan Management team is your financial champion, ensuring your funding is used to its fullest potential.
+At Afea, you’ll have a dedicated Plan Coordinator – just one point of contact for your entire plan journey!

 - Afea’s Support Coordinators are committed to helping you achieve your goals, develop your skills and access the best services suited to your needs.
 Reduce the stress and time spent on implementing NDIS plans with the help of our amazing Support Coordinators!